wkrueger/swagger-ts-template/README.md

   customerId: 999
 })

+declare global {
+  namespace GApiCommon {
     //you may extend the input object in order to expose or require
-//properties to be consumed (for instance) by the request maker function declare global {
+    //properties to be consumed (for instance) by the request maker function interface RequestHandlerOpts {
-  namespace GApiCommon {
-    interface RequestHandlerOpts {
       _allowCache: true
       //now TS will point "_allowCache" is missing in the
       //request made above
+    }

+    //you may declare properties which are available on every response interface MergeToResponse {
+      page: number
+      numPages: number
     }
   }
 }